-If you keep seeing unusual high CPU or Disk usage caused by a process called Software Reporter Tool (alongside with a description called Chrome Cleanup Tool) in your Windows 10 task manager, here’s how you can fix the problem.
+If you keep seeing unusually high CPU or disk usage caused by a process called Software Reporter Tool (alongside a description called Chrome Cleanup Tool) in your Windows 11 or Windows 10 Task Manager, here’s how you can fix the problem.

-Software Reporter Tool is an executable process came originally with Google Chrome as a side process that scans your Windows 10 for possible applications that may interfere with how chrome works.
+Software Reporter Tool is an executable process that originally came with Google Chrome as a side process that scans your Windows 11/10 for possible applications that may interfere with how Chrome works.

-When it finds anything that it thinks may cause issue to Chrome, it will suggest user to run Chrome Cleanup Tool.
-In fact, both Software Reporter Tool and Chrome Cleanup Tool are identical.
+When it finds anything that it thinks may cause issues for Chrome, it will suggest the user run the Chrome Cleanup Tool.
+In fact, both the Software Reporter Tool and the Chrome Cleanup Tool are identical.
 They are the same and work as one.
-So, if you remove Software Reporter Tool, Chrome Cleanup Tool will be removed too.
+So, if you remove the Software Reporter Tool, the Chrome Cleanup Tool will also be removed.

-It usually scan your computer once a week.
-The tool itself brings no harm at all if there isn’t any issue between your software and Chrome.
-Even if it has, it will only notify you and ask for your permission to do some cleanup after the scan.
+The tool usually scans your computer once a week.
+The tool itself does no harm at all if there are no issues between your software and Chrome.
+Even if there are, it will only notify you and ask for your permission to do some cleanup after the scan.

-However, in some occasions, it will have problem scanning in the background, and it keeps scanning without stopping.
-Thus, causing high CPU usage (sometimes constantly at 100% usage), high disk usage, or both in your system.
+However, on some occasions, it will have problems scanning in the background, and it keeps scanning without stopping, causing high CPU usage (sometimes constantly at 100% usage), high disk usage, or both on your system.

-If you see something like the screenshot shown above in your Windows Task Manager, it is the software reporter tool that are causing all the slow down and lags in your computer.
+If you see something like the screenshot shown above in your Windows Task Manager, it is the Software Reporter Tool that is causing all the slowdowns and lags on your computer.

 It’s worth mentioning that the tool doesn’t have any network communication.
-All it does is scanning your local software, and report to Chrome.
+All it does is scan your local software and report to Chrome.

-To disable the process, read – how to disable Software_Reporter_Tool.exe in Windows 10.
+To disable the process, read: How to disable Software_Reporter_Tool.exe in Windows 11/10.

 How to Remove Software_Reporter_Tool.exe

-You can remove software_reporter_tool.exe from Chrome without causing any issue to Chrome.
-It’s just that it will stop scanning and reporting problem to you when there is a crash while using Google Chrome later.
+You can remove software_reporter_tool.exe from Chrome without causing any issues to Chrome.
+It’s just that it will stop scanning and reporting problems to you when there is a crash while using Google Chrome later.
 You wouldn’t know what’s wrong unless you run the reporter tool again.

 To remove software_reporter_tool.exe: